geekykant/Color-Classifier-Prediction/README.md

 - Database filtering and state redundant reduction
 - Building Tensorflow model and training with the dataset 80/20
 - Output as redish, greenish, purplish, bluish
+- More nodes value are regenerated with learning